A new era of Australian netball began on 18th February 2017.

 The old ANZ Championship was over.
 But out of the ashes rose something different: Suncorp Super Netball (SSN).
 A new national netball league, backed by Suncorp, Telstra and the Nine Network.

 Alongside existing clubs – the Adelaide Thunderbirds, Melbourne Vixens, NSW Swifts, Queensland Firebirds and West Coast Fever – we welcomed three fresh teams.
-GINATS Netball, Magpies Netball Club and the Sunshine Coast Lightning.
+GIANTS Netball, Magpies Netball Club and the Sunshine Coast Lightning.
 Up to 80 professional athletes could now share a landmark player pool of $5.4 million.
 SSN quickly became the world’s premier netball code.

 The game has changed a little since those early years.
 Rivalries have intensified.
 Battle lines have been drawn.
 The competition introduced Bonus Points in Season 2, giving incentives for quarter-by-quarter wins.
 And in 2019, Netball Australia established the Suncorp Super Netball Commission – a new seven-person board.
 The Commission is now tasked with achieving the organisations vision of becoming the number one women’s sporting league in the world.